Hyperbolic hyperbolic-by-cyclic groups are cubulable: Ingredients

-\begin{claim*}[Guirardel] As $\calB$ has Kurosh co-rank $\ge 3$ and $\psi \in \aut{G,\calB}$ is relatively fully irreducible, there are no twinned subgroups in $\calB$. \end{claim*} Our proof of the claim uses objects (expanding train tracks, limit trees, geometric trees of surface type) that we do not define here for the sake of brevity; we refer the reader to the relevant literature for each.
+\begin{lem}[Guirardel] As $\calB$ has Kurosh co-rank $\ge 3$ and $\psi \in \aut{G,\calB}$ is relatively fully irreducible, there are no twinned subgroups in $\calB$. \end{lem} Our proof of the lemma uses objects (expanding train tracks, limit trees, geometric trees of surface type) that we do not define here for the sake of brevity; we refer the reader to the cited literature for each.

 \begin{proof} The automorphism $\psi$ is represented by an expanding irreducible train track (see \cite[Sec.~1.3]{DL}).
 Projectively iterating the train track produces the limit $(G,\calB)$-tree $T$ and a $\psi$-equivariant expanding homothety $h \colon T \to T$ (see \cite[p.~232]{BFH}).
 Note that nontrivial point stabilisers of $T$ are $\psi$-periodic (up to conjugacy) by the finiteness of $G$-orbits of branch points in $T$ \cite[Cor.~5.5]{Horbez_The_Boundary} and the $\psi$-equivariance of $h$.